Seven-Layer Bacon Cheeseburger Dip – Hot Cheesy Appetizer Dip

-Bacon cheeseburger dip is a hot, cheesy appetizer recipe to serve at your big game party.
-Add even more deliciousness to this game day snack and combine it with the classic seven layer dip recipe.
-The crowd will be cheering for the food instead of their favorite team when you make this Seven-Layer Bacon Cheeseburger Dip.
+Bacon Cheeseburger Dip is a hot, cheesy appetizer recipe to serve at your big game party.
+But this version is based on the classic seven-layer dip, only instead of Mexican ingredients, it has all of your favorite burger toppings.
+The crowd will be cheering for the food instead of their favorite team when you make this Layered Cheesy Hamburger Dip.

 My boys were totally digging into this recipe.
 On a random Tuesday.
 For dinner.
 I was pretty much winning the Mom MVP Award that night.
 I mean, the biggest football game of the year was still a couple of weeks away.
 Yet we were devouring a hot cheesy dip for dinner?